andruschak/openai-gym-retro/README.md

 ```

 ### basic code outline (from the getting started guide)
 Basic code to load the game, create and render the environment.
+Added in comments to make it easier to understand.

 ```